-While basking in the summer sun during my trip home to New Zealand earlier this year, I was joyous to learn my best friends and family are also planning some big travel adventures, and perhaps unsurprisingly they all had one question in common – where do I even start to plan a big trip?
+While basking in the summer sun during my trip home to New Zealand earlier this year, I was joyous to learn my best friends and family were also planning some big travel adventures, and perhaps unsurprisingly they all had one question in common – how do I even start to plan a round the world trip?

 It can definitely be difficult to know where to start planning a round the world trip, but rest assured, however it turns out, a big adventure like this is bound to be buckets of fun!
 Having planned a fair few international trips in the last two years though, I’ve developed a system to make things a little easier, so in this post I’ll share with you my 7 Steps to Start Planning Your Big Overseas Adventure.

 How To Plan A Round The World Trip?

 Your first step in planning any big trip should always be to dream big.